ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## 2. Get the STSender ingestion key
 {: #ingestion_key}

 To send log lines to the STSender, you need its ingestion key.
+This key is used for sending logs to LogDNA, so your service will use it all the time.
+(It is different from the provision key, which was used in the previous step.)
 1. Log into the IBM Cloud Console.
 1. Open the hamburger menu on the top left.
 1. Select Observability.